 Everyone loves a good organisational chart, and talking about how DevOps teams organise themselves provides a useful way of understanding how DevOps should work in practice.
 DevOps is very much about bridging traditionally separate development and operations departments, but this involves more than simply increasing collaboration between teams.

-In a traditional setup, developers build applications and fix them when necessary, while operations teams work to maintain, support and monitor those applications.
+In a traditional DevOps team structure, developers build applications and fix them when necessary, while operations teams work to maintain, support and monitor those applications.

 In DevOps, the wall dividing these two worlds disappears – but it’s not just about getting dev and ops teams to work more closely, it’s about creating an environment where developers and engineers work alongside each other at every stage of a product’s lifecycle.
 In other words, there should be no separation between dev and ops, just a unified DevOps team.

 By emphasising the people factor and contrasting a DevOps team structure with more traditional arrangements, it’s easier to visualise DevOps playing out in the real world.
-This is a great place to start when it comes to demystifying DevOps.
+This is a great place to start when it comes to demystifying DevOps engineers.

 Move on to the process: DevOps and infrastructure as code

-When put into practice, DevOps is supposed to be faster, more efficient and more reliable than more traditional software engineering methodologies – once the organisational structure is in place, these benefits can be achieved via innovative DevOps processes.
+When put into practice, DevOps testing is supposed to be faster, more efficient and more reliable than more traditional software engineering methodologies – once the organisational structure is in place, these DevOps benefits can be achieved via innovative processes.

 In traditional development and ops, manual tasks have a habit of slowing down processes, and getting in the way of high-frequency deployments.
 But in DevOps processes based on infrastructure as code (more on the tech later), teams can automate the provision and management of resources.